dagargo/elektroid/README.md

 ### MIDI backend

-By default, Elektroid uses ALSA as a MIDI backend on Linux and RtMidi on other OSs.
+By default, Elektroid uses ALSA as the MIDI backend on Linux and RtMidi on other OSs.
 To use RtMidi on Linux, pass `RTMIDI=yes` to `./configure`.
 In this case, the RtMidi development package will be needed (`librtmidi-dev` on Debian).

+### Audio server

+By default, Elektroid uses PulseAudio as the audio server on Linux and RtAudio on other OSs.
+To use RtAudio on Linux, pass `RTAUDIO=yes` to `./configure`.
+In this case, the RtAudio development package will be needed (`librtaudio-dev` on Debian).

 ## Packaging